dimaxweb/protractor-fullstack/README.md

 # Revisor

-### *Battle hardened boilerplate for quickly integrating  Protractor tests inside your AngularJS application.*
+### *Battle hardened boilerplate for quickly starting the Protractor test project*

 ![alt tag](https://github.com/dimaxweb/revisor/blob/master/revisor.jpg)

 # Description

-Starting the end to end testing project can be very time consuming task even with a such great tool as Protractor.
+Everything you need for starting the end to end testing project can be very time consuming task even with a such great tool as Protractor.

 The minimum functionality required to successfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY